usnistgov/labbench/doc/guide/02_getting_started/01 device.md

   name: python3
 ---

-# Device Wrapping
+# Device Wrappers

-`Device` is the root object used to define and implement automation with a lower-level driver in labbench.
-Its purpose is to encapsulate python data and methods over a specific type of laboratory equipment or a software.
+{py:class}`labbench.Device` is the root object used to define and implement automation with a lower-level driver.
+Its purpose is to encapsulate all python data and methods for a specific laboratory device or software.

-This section demonstrates usage of `Device` through a lean working example.
-The wrapper design pattern in `labbench` starts by defining a subclass of `Device` for a specific device, often from one of the backend subclasses that has been specialized for a low-level driver module (`pyvisa``, shell command, etc.).
+This section demonstrates usage through a lean working example.
+The {py:class}`labbench.Device` design pattern for a specific device starts by defining a subclass, often from one of the backend subclasses that has been specialized for a low-level driver module ([`pyvisa`](http://pyvisa.readthedocs.org/), shell commands, etc.).
 Doing this has several advantages:
-* hooks into the data logging subsystem for automatic logging of parameters and acquired data
+* hooks into the [data logging subsystem](./03%20data%20logging.md) for automatic logging of parameters and acquired data
 * automatic coercion between python types and low-level/over-the-wire data types
 * constraints on instrument parameters
 * multi-threaded connection management